 At one stage, neither sitting in a quiet garden or park, or perhaps even laying on the beach, would produce enough of the calming effects needed to settle me down.
-Unfortunately, nature couldn’t get anywhere close to me as there was too much heat and smoke taking over upstairs!
-The next best thing… I had to get to a next-level mechanic for a once in a lifetime tune-up.
+Unfortunately, nature couldn’t get anywhere close to me as there was too much heat and smoke taking over upstairs.
+What I needed was the next best thing─to get to a next-level mechanic for a once in a lifetime tune-up, if that makes sense.

-You see, it didn’t matter what acceptable or mainstream methods I tried using from the outside world to cool things down as this well-fuelled internal blaze was totally out of my control!
-Even a quiet room meant absolutely nothing as shards of the past had infused into new, wild projections of my future, and this released large amounts of volatile mental energy.
+You see, it didn’t matter what acceptable or mainstream methods I tried using to cool things down as this well-fuelled internal blaze was totally out of my control.
+Even a quiet room meant absolutely nothing as shards of the past had infused into new, wild projections of my future, and this released large amounts of volatile energy that played on my emotions.
 Unfortunately, this energy was mainly kept within, thus creating an internal reactor that not even God himself could control or give a release to.

-My emotionally-charged memories and future projections got stuck in a loop.
+My emotionally-charged memories, and the future projections born from them, got stuck in a loop.
 They followed me everywhere regardless of whatever lighter distractions I came in contact with.

-My perceived traumas, along with my life-long conditioning that attempts to deal with them (aka my background and set-ways that love suppression), had together become an obstacle I didn’t know how to handle.
-Sadly, trying to turn everything off only heightened the negative effects in the long run even more.
+My perceived traumas, along with my life-long conditioning that attempts to deal with them (aka my background and set-ways that love suppressing problems), had together become an obstacle I didn’t know how to handle.
+Sadly, trying to turn everything off in my mind only heightened the negative effects in the long run even more.

-Sure, there were moments when I could instantly suppress my negative perception during a very short ‘ad break’ by throwing in a pleasantry or two, using a mixture of desirable thoughts, sugar and other ingredients to create a positive sensation.
+Sure, there were moments when I could instantly suppress my negative perception during a very short ‘ad break’ by throwing in a pleasantry or two, using a mixture of desirable thoughts, sugar, and other ingredients to create a positive relief.